3.b) Acceleration due to gravity

 N / kg = m / s²

-The second refers to gravity as a force of attraction between two bodies, typically applied to the existing gravity force between planets or other stellar bodies with angular acceleration.
-In this case, gravity is the total force given that the previous concept of force per unit of mass multiplies by the mass of the body and we have:
+The second refers to gravity as a force of attraction between two bodies, typically applied to force between planets or other stellar bodies.
+In this case, it is the force applied to the whole body, and we have:

 Force = mass * force / mass